directvt/vtm/doc/settings.md

 `on`                | `script`             | EventID         | Specific event id text string.
 `source`            | `on`                 | ObjectID        | Visual tree object id.

-The `preview:` prefix of the EventID is ​​an indication that event processing should be performed in reverse order - from the container to the nested objects.
+The `preview:` prefix of the EventID is an indication that event processing should be performed in reverse order - from the container to the nested objects.
 By default, the visual tree traversal order is from the nested objects to the container.

 Note: Using an empty string in the `script=""` tag with a non-empty event value specified in the `on=EventID` tag resets all subscriptions for that EventID.